Greener Living Lawn Care

 Grubs are the larval stage of beetles — including Japanese beetles, European chafers, and June bugs.
 These white, C-shaped larvae live in the soil just below the surface, feeding on grass roots from late summer through fall and again in spring.
 A single grub infestation can destroy an entire lawn, turning healthy turf into dead, brown patches that pull up like loose carpet.

 In the Chicago suburbs, grub damage is one of the most common lawn problems we treat.
-Our preventive and curative grub control programs protect your lawn with professional-grade, pet-safe products applied by licensed technicians who know exactly when and how to treat for maximum effectiveness.
+Our preventive and curative grub control lawn treatment programs protect your lawn with professional-grade, pet-safe products applied by licensed technicians who know exactly when and how to treat for maximum effectiveness.
+After grub treatment, our lawn service team recommends aeration & overseeding to repair damaged areas and restore your turf.

 5 Signs Your Lawn Has Grubs